Chiang Mai Day Trips: 10 Best Tours & Excursions!

 A visit to an Elephant Sanctuary is really popular in Chiang Mai.
 At that place, there are no elephant rides offered.
 On contrary, these elephant camps are dedicated to the wealth of retired and once tormented working elephant.
-Excursions to the elephants are offered at nearly every corner in Chiang Mai, but if you are also looking for an ethical elephant camp then be sure to check out before your visit.
-In this case, there are very good experience and recommendations for the Lanna Kingdom Elephant Sanctuary.
+Excursions to the elephants are offered at nearly every corner in Chiang Mai, but if you are also looking for an ethical elephant camp, then be sure to check out before your visit.
+In this case, there are excellent experience and recommendations for the Lanna Kingdom Elephant Sanctuary.
 It is located around 1 hour from Chiang Mai and a great experience for children and adults.

 Royal Park Rajapruek

-The Royal Park Rajapruek is located about 9 kilometers from the old town Chiang Mai and is a really lovely place to visit for plant lovers.
+The Royal Park Rajapruek is located about 9 kilometers from the old town of Chiang Mai and is a really lovely place to visit for plant lovers.
 This huge botanic garden offers an incredibly wide variety of different flowers and plants, which are arranged according to topics and also to different countries.
-A stroll or a leisurely Hop-on Hop-off shuttle bus trip will reveal a lot of interesting sights and things to see.
+A stroll or a leisurely Hop-on Hop-off shuttle bus trip will reveal plenty of interesting sights and things to see.
 Therefore, you can spend a pleasant half day here at the botanical garden.
-Particularly beautiful is the Orchid Pavilion with a wealth of fascinating orchids of all types and sizes.
+Particularly beautiful is the Orchid Pavilion, with a wealth of fascinating orchids of all types and sizes.
 But also the Royal Pavilion, from which you can enjoy a wonderful view over the magnificent gardens, is really worth a visit.

 Temple Tour in Chiang Mai